Unique ways to reduce grocery store food waste

 The icon was moved to the menu.

-100% of the users in the second usability test could complete the tasks.
+100% of the participants in the second usability test could complete the tasks.

 Mobile in action